 The best way to get antioxidants is by eating a diet with lots of vegetables, fruits, whole grains, seeds and nuts.
 Variety is also important.
 If you take a multi-vitamin supplement, be careful.
-Too much of some nutrients, such as vitamins E and A or selenium, can be harmful.
+Too much of some nutrients from supplements rather than foods, such as vitamins E and A or selenium, can be harmful.
 Be sure to talk to your doctor before taking any vitamin supplements.

 This content was developed with general underwriting support from Nature Made®.